 All TMLT policies include an endorsement for employment practices liability insurance, which covers lawsuits alleging wrongful employment practices.

 Cathy Bryant, manager of product development & consulting services at TMLT, provides five steps to help health care entities prevent a cyber breach.

-It's important to check if your existing cyber liability policy or business insurance includes coverage for business interruption, contingent business interruption, and business continuity.
+It's important to check if your existing cyber liability or business insurance covers business interruption and business continuity.

-Before signing any IT service or business associate agreements, medical practices should carefully review the contract to make sure they understand all of their contractual obligations.
+Before signing any IT service or business associate agreements, carefully review the contract to make sure you understand the contractual obligations.